mongodb/docs/source/reference/glossary.rst

       columns in relational databases.

    database
-      Each database is stored in a unique file on the file system.
+      Each database resides in a unique file on the file system.
 Databases contain a number of :term:`collections
       <collection>`.